Risk Management Plan

 Understanding risk

-When developing a risk management plan, your business must consider the risk itself along with the possible consequence(s) of the risk and the probability of it occurring.
-The risk, the consequence, and the probabilities are the three elements of every risk.
+When developing a risk management plan, your business must consider the project risk itself, along with the possible consequence(s) of the risk and the probability of it occurring.
+The project risk, the consequence, and the probabilities are the three elements of every potential risk.

 Keep in mind that not all risks have negative consequences.
 A risk is simply an uncertain event or condition that has the potential to impact your budget, project timeline, or the quality of your work.
-This impact could be positive or negative.
-For example, while you might be preparing for a series of risks that increase your project budget, there’s always a chance that the market will drop, driving prices down, and allowing you to spend less money than you thought.
+This impact could be positive or negative but should nonetheless be included in your project risk management plans.

 Three types of risks

-Now that you understand the three elements of every risk, let’s dive into the three categories of risks.
+Now that you understand the three elements of every risk let’s dive into the three categories.
 While all risks are uncertain, not all are unforeseeable.
 The three types of risk are as follows:

-Overall, the purpose of a risk management plan is to get ahead of any and all potential risks.
+Overall, the purpose of a risk management plan is to get ahead of any new risks and all potential risks.
 This includes both negative and positive risks, as well as risks in each category above (known, unknown, and unknowable).
-The more you research and plan for a range of risks and their potential outcomes, the more prepared you will be when the unexpected happens.

 Breaking down risk types further

-After identifying which ‘type’ of risk you are facing, it can be broken down further into another category, including physical, location, human and technology:
+After identifying which ‘type’ of risk you are facing, it can be broken down further into other categories, including physical, location, human and technology that come in the form of project risk management tools:

 Physical risks